Knowledge base

 - The

-record type allows pointing a subdomain to a website address.- This is the method generally used to operate the
+CNAMErecord type allows a subdomain to point to a website address.- This is the method generally used to make the

-- This is the method generally used to operate the
+- This is the method generally used to make the

 - The